julianbede/Bitrise-iOS-Sample/README.md

 Workflow works, build fails...

-have you tried turning it on and off againÜ
+have you tried turning it on and off again? did not work - but adding a personal access token might...